awsdocs/amazon-comprehend-developer-guide/doc_source/get-started-console.md

 You can use the Amazon Comprehend console to analyze documents in real\-time or to run asynchronous analysis jobs\.

-Using real\-time analysis with built\-in models, you can recognize entities, extract key phrases, detect primary language, detect PII, determine sentiment, and analyze syntax\.
+Using real\-time analysis with built\-in models, you can recognize entities, extract key phrases, detect primary language, detect PII, determine sentiment, analyze targeted sentiment, and analyze syntax\.

 You can run analysis jobs using the built\-in models to find insights such as entities, events, phrases, primary language, sentiment, targeted sentiment, and personally identifiable information \(PII\)\.
 You can also run topic\-modeling jobs\.